joraka/contact-list-testing/testcases.md

     * TC_5.3.3 Add contact with first name and numbers
     * TC_5.3.4 Add contact with empty last name
     * TC_5.3.5 Add contact with last name longer than allowed
-    * TC_5.3.6 Add contact with last name andand numbers
+    * TC_5.3.6 Add contact with last name and numbers
     * TC_5.3.7 Add contact with invalid date of birth format
     * TC_5.3.8 Add contact with email longer than allowed
     * TC_5.3.9 Add contact with invalid email format
     * TC_5.3.10 Add contact with phone number longer than allowed
     * TC_5.3.11 Add contact with street address 1 longer than allowed
-    * TC_5.3.11 Add contact with street address 2 longer than allowed
+    * TC_5.3.12 Add contact with street address 2 longer than allowed
-    * TC_5.3.12 Add contact with state longer than allowed
+    * TC_5.3.13 Add contact with state longer than allowed
-    * TC_5.3.12 Add contact with city longer than allowed
+    * TC_5.3.14 Add contact with city longer than allowed
-    * TC_5.3.12 Add contact with invalid post code
+    * TC_5.3.15 Add contact with invalid post code
-    * TC_5.3.13 Add contact with country longer than allowed
+    * TC_5.3.16 Add contact with country longer than allowed

 ### TS_7 Edit Contact
 * TC_7.1 Edit contact with valid data, first name and last name only